 How to make the best pumpkin dump cake.
-This simple and easy recipe is better than any desserts you've ever had!
+This simple and easy fall dessert recipe is better than any desserts you've ever had!
 It is made with a yellow cake mix and sweetened condensed or evaporated milk, sugar, and spices and topped with crunchy roasted pecans.

 We have been doing pretty well with meal planning using the Meal Planning Made Easy system I created, but we realized that we were buying meat every time it was on sale.
 This might sound like a good idea, but we kept buying and buying, and the freezer was getting more and more stuffed - and we were not really ever using the meat we bought and froze.
 So Joe took everything out of the freezer with the intention of making an inventory to put into our meal planning binder.